Who is this for?

 - Plan the Business

-The company founders will need to create a capitalization table to define the equity distribution amongst the founders.
+Company founders will need to create a capitalization table to define the equity distribution in the company.
 In most cases, the company will set aside equity to allocate to new employees as the company grows; this is commonly referred to as the employee stock option pool (ESOP).
 The founders and equity holders will also need to execute a shareholder agreement.
-This agreement defines the shareholder rights and protocols and provides protection if company founders leave or new shareholders become part of the company.
+This agreement defines the shareholder rights and protocols and provides protection if company founders leave or new shareholders join the company.

 - Negotiate the License or IP Agreement